RavigaBage/Python-GUI-Calculator-with-CTkinter/README.md

 - Fork the repository on GitHub.
 - Create a new branch for your changes.
 - Make your code changes and commit them with clear messages.
-- Submit a pull request for review and integration.

 **Aditional note**
-- program is under production
+- program is under production hence algebra,matrix and calculus functions are not available at the moment